 There is a section of the Pacific Ocean twice the size of the continental United States called the Great Pacific Garbage Patch.
 Within it, 100 million tons of plastic swirl in a vortex of currents.
 There is so much plastic in the water that it outnumbers zooplankton by six to one!

 This plastic ends up in the stomachs of marine birds and animals.
 In fact, one million seabirds and 100,000 marine mammals die globally each year due to ingestion of or entanglement in plastics.

 Plastic is forever, with virtually every piece of petroleum based plastic ever made still in existence.
 That’s why it’s so critical to our oceans and beaches that we dramatically reduce our use of plastics, especially single-use plastics, starting today.
 The Rhode Island Chapter is reaching out to the community raising awareness and drawing attention to this issue.

 You can make a difference for our world’s oceans, waves and beaches — pledge to rise above plastics today.
 Take the Plastic Pledge.

-In October, single-use plastic grocery bags were banned in Barrington!
+A couple years back, single-use plastic grocery bags were banned in Barrington!
 Check out our summary here.
 We are currently working with other groups to try and get a state-wide ban!
 One state house hearing at a time.